pippyn/icloud3/Readme.md

   - lillianiphone
 ```

-Note:
- - Exclude takes presidence over include.
-You can include the `iphone` device type and then exclude `lillianiphone` and all iPhones, except `lillianiphone` will be tracked.
- - If you don't specify the devices or the device types to include, all devices associated with the iCloud account will be tracked.
+*Note:* If you don't specify the devices or the device types to include, all devices associated with the iCloud account will be tracked.

 **inzone_interval**
   (Optional) The interval between location upates when the device is in a zone.
 This can be in seconds, minutes or hours, e.g., 30 secs, 1 hr, 45 min, or 30 (minutes are assumed if no time qualifier is specified).
 (Default: 1 hr)